 |16 – 17 years||17 – 18 years||18 – 19 years|

-The relaxation of 5 cm in height is allowed for Gorkhas and aspirants belonging to hills of North-Eastern areas of India, Garhwal and Kumaon.
-Those belonging from Lakshadweep will get a relaxation of 2 cms in height.
+The relaxation of 5 cm in height is allowed for Gorkhas and aspirants belonging to hills of North-Eastern areas of India, Garhwal, and Kumaon.
+Those belonging to Lakshadweep will get a relaxation of 2 cm in height.

 # Medical Criteria

 Medical fitness is one of the main criteria required in NDA.
 Following are the main points of medical fitness that are inspected in an aspirant.